 - Primary vehicles and approved second vehicles damaged by the disaster

-Additionally, renters and homeowners may borrow up to $40,000 from the U.S. Small Business Administration to repair or replace personal property.
+Additionally, renters may borrow up to $40,000 from the U.S. Small Business Administration to repair or replace personal property.

 To qualify for state/federal assistance, renters must first register with FEMA.
 They can do so online at www.DisasterAssistance.gov at any time or by calling 800-621-3362 (800-621-FEMA) or (TTY) 800-462-7585, 7 a.m. to 10 p.m. seven days a week.
 Those who use 711-Relay or Video Relay Services (VRS) can call 800-621-3362.

 Multiple renters sharing the same dwelling (a.k.a. roommates or housemates) or boarders renting from the dwelling’s owner or leaseholder may apply separately for FEMA assistance after a disaster.
 Depending on certain conditions, they may be eligible for assistance to repair, clean or replace personal property or vehicles damaged during the disaster, as well as disaster-related expenses.